-1. General information
+General information

 Mono Technology Public Company Limited (the "Company") is a public company incorporated and domiciled in Thailand.
 Mr. Pete Bodharamik is the major shareholder of the Company.
 The registered office of the Company is at 200 Jasmine International Tower 16th Floor, Moo 4 Chaengwattana Road, Pakkred, Nonthaburi.
-The Company and its subsidiaries are principally engaged in the following businesses:
+The Group is principally engaged in the following businesses:

-a) Media business, consisting of TV, radio, online and portable devices b) Content business, consisting of movie business, sports business, music business, entertainment business, games business, travel business and horoscope business
+- a) Media business, consisting of TV, radio, online and portable devices - b) Content business, consisting of movie business, sports business, music business, entertainment business, games business, travel business and horoscope business